Mayank-1234-cmd/KnowledgeArea/README.md

-# KnowledgeArea
+# knowledgearea-open-source
-Source code for KnowledgeArea. https://knowledgearea.glitch.me.
+Open source code for knowledgearea
+### What is knowledgearea?
+KnowledgeArea is an area where people can share good knowledge only.
+It's really just a big chatbox tbh

-### Contribute to KnowledgeArea!
+###

-Fork this repo!
-Repo at https://glitch.com/edit/#!/knowledgearea.